paldhous/ucb/2017/dataviz/md_raw/class2.md

 In the drought example, the size of the whole remains constant.
 Even if the size of the whole changes, this format can be used to show changes in the relative size of parts of the whole, by converting all of the values at each time interval into percentages of the total.

 Stacked column charts can also be used to simultaneously show change in composition over time and change in the size of the whole.
-This example is from one of my own articles, looking at change over time in the numbers of monkeys used in the U.S. in experiments involing unalleviated pain or distress.
+This example is from one of my own articles, looking at change over time in the numbers of monkeys used in the U.S. in experiments involving unalleviated pain or distress.

 ![](./img/class2_15.jpg)